 It's clear that companies looking for a stopgap or who only need a few hours of additional accounting help a month or even quarter, staffing agencies can be a good fit.
 It isn't very sustainable for companies that need a long-term solution, though.

-Deploying Lean Accounting to Stay Competitive by Outsourcing - When is Outsourcing the Right Move?
+Deploying Lean Accounting to Stay Competitive by Outsourcing - When Is It the Right Move?

 That leaves outsourcing, explains Wood, who outlined the advantages of the model for Litwin: